PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day3.md

 ## 2) Creative Brief: Minority Report (1)

-During the morning, you will be given the opportunity to watch Minority Report in the DataLab:
+During the morning, you will be given the opportunity to watch Minority Report in Lecture Hall Fe1.018:

 - 9:30 - 11:30